snowplow/documentation/docs/destinations/warehouses-and-lakes/rdb/index.md

 Each step is handled by a dedicated application: `transformer` or `loader`.
 To load Snowplow data with RDB Loader, you'll need to run one of each.

+Type reference for our loaders could be found [here](/docs/understanding-tracking-design/json-schema-type-casting-rules).

 ## How to pick a transformer

 The transformer app currently comes in two flavours: a Spark job that processes data in batches, and a long-running streaming app.